Digidr0/Etch-A-Sketch/README.md

  Change your color, fill all grid with one color, or toggle between modes: hover and click. **Have a fun!**

  ### Live prewiew you can find [here](https://digidr0.github.io/Etch-A-Sketch/)

+ > This project is part of The Odin Project [Curriculum](https://www.theodinproject.com/paths/foundations/courses/foundations)